CLANIS UNDULOSA UNDULOSA Moore, 1879

 PUPA: 50mm.

 Larval hostplants.
-Unknown for the nominotypical subspecies.
-However, C. u. gigantea was recorded on Lespedeza in Guangdong (Mell, 1922b) and northeastern India (Bell & Scott, 1937).
-Monophagous in Guangdong on L. viatorum (Mell, 1922b) (which Mell, 1935, erroneously listed as L. formosa), which is also the favoured larval hostplant in the Yangtze Valley (Yang, 1978).
-The record on Ligustrum (Mathur & Balwant Singh, 1960) is almost certainly an error for the north american species Ceratomia undulosa (Walker).
+The introduced Robinia pseudoacacia and Amorpha fruticosa seem to be the preferred hosts in northern China around Beijing (Vyacheslav Ivonin, pers. comm 2022).
+However, Clanis undulosa gigantea has been recorded on Lespedeza in Guangdong (Mell, 1922b) and northeastern India (Bell & Scott, 1937).
+Monophagous in Guangdong on Lespedeza viatorum (Mell, 1922b) (which Mell, 1935, erroneously listed as Lespedeza formosa), which is also the favoured larval hostplant in the Yangtze Valley (Yang, 1978).
+In Primorskiy Krai, larvae feed on Lespedeza bicolor Turcz., which is widespread in the nemoral zone of the Russian Far East (Zolotuhin & Yevdoshenko, 2019).
+The record on Ligustrum (Mathur & Balwant Singh, 1960) is almost certainly an error and refers to the North American species Ceratomia undulosa (Walker)

 PARASITOIDS